krembilneuroinformatics/kcnischool.org_OLD/content/01-overview.md

 This unique course will prepare participants to handle and analyze multiple data types in hopes that their own research may benefit from collaborative, multi-modal approaches.
-Critically, participants will also learn about best practices for data management and quality control in the context of integrative analysis.
+Critically, participants will also learn about best practices for data management and quality control in the context of integrative analysis as well as ethical considerations.
+Students will explore the ethical dimensions of data collection, curation and model building and their impact on fairness and health equity using concrete tools and best practices

+*** Lesson content (recordings and code) from last years summer course are available [here](https://github.com/krembilneuroinformatics/kcni-school-lessons)***